Exploring Konark Sun Temple

 Jagamohana/Assembly Hall

 What we have seen in pictures of Konark temple is actually the Assembly Hall or Jagamohana.
 The Deul/Main Temple crumbled long ago, and only ruins of it remain.
 The roof of the Jagamohana is in pyramid shape.
 The eastern staircase is in front of the Natya Mandir.
-The doorway is made of a blue chlorite stone frame.
+The doorway is of a blue chlorite stone frame.
 Our guide explains that the Britishers filled it with sand and stones to safeguard the Jagmohan from collapsing.

 Jagmohana or Assembly Hall.
 The main duel/temple was behind this but crumbled long ago. @Rafiq Somani